 Situational Sales Interview Questions

 Situational questions let you assess each candidate’s skills and personality.
-By asking these questions, you can learn what type of attitude the candidate can bring to the team and your customers.
+By asking these questions, you can learn the mindset the candidate can bring to the team and your customers.

-14. How would you approach a short sales cycle differently than a long sales cycle?
+14. How do you approach short sales cycle transactions differently than deals with long sales cycles?

 Candidates can show their understanding of the sales process, their sales experience, and how they would adapt to different situations.

-15. When do you stop pursuing a client?
+15. When do you stop pursuing a prospect?

-16. How do you keep a smile on your face during a hard day?
+16. How do you keep productive with a smile on your face during a hard day?

-Appraise the person’s attitude toward rejection.
-Do they need time to shake off an unpleasant conversation?
-Or do they bounce back immediately?
-Know the strategies they use to recover and move on.
+What to listen for: Assess the person’s attitude toward rejection.
+Do they need time to shake off an unpleasant conversation, or do they bounce back immediately?
+Discover the strategies they use to recover and move on.
+You may need to recommend some coping strategies if the candidate isn’t giving you the answers you are looking for on the other questions on this list.

 17. Have you ever turned a prospect away?
 If so, why?